ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 | Name | no | string | The name of the snapshot. |
 | Description | no | string | The description of the snapshot. |

-After retrieving a volume, either by getting it by id, or as a create response object, you can call the `CreateSnapshot` method directly on the object:
+After retrieving a volume, either by getting it by id, or as a create response object, you can call the `CreateSnapshot` method directly.

 ```
 var resp = volumeApi.CreateSnapshot(datacenterId, volumeId, Name", Description);